TBD54566975/technical-proposals/tp027/README.md

 - Create a `RecordsWrite` and set the `commitStrategy` descriptor field to one of the supported commit strategies.
 - Subsequent updates to this record can be either `RecordsWrite` or `RecordsCommit`.
   - `RecordsCommit` message must have the following:
-    - `recordId` that MUST be the `recordId` of the logical record the entry corrosponds with.
+    - `recordId` that MUST be the `recordId` of the logical record the entry corresponds with.
-    - `parentId` that MUST be the CID of the descriptor(`entryId`?) of the previous `RecordsWrite` or `RecordsCommit` ancestor in the record's lineage.
+    - `parentId` that MUST be `entryId` of the previous `RecordsWrite` or `RecordsCommit` ancestor in the record's lineage.
   - `RecordsWrite` message:
     - MAY set a new `commitStrategy`
+    - purges all previous `RecordsCommit` messages
     - creates a new starting point for subsequent `RecordsCommit` messages.
+- `RecordsRead` will still return a `RecordsWrite` as it does today.
+  - If `commitStrategy` is set you MAY preform a `RecordsQuery` to get a list of the commits which build on top of the `RecordsWrite` parent.
+- `RecordsQuery` without an additional `method` filter will return both `RecordsWrite` and `RecordsCommit` messages so that you can build up the current state of a record.
+  - Consider adding a `commitRoot` filter to `RecordsQuery` that will help querying all the `RecordsCommit` messages beginning at a `entryId` onward.
+  - Should this be a `RecordsCommitQuery` or some other separate type of query message for commits?

-## Considertions
+## Considerations
 - If the server receives a `RecordCommit` that doesn't match it's current state it will ignore it.
 If it is behind it will catch up via `sync`.
-- If recieving multiple `RecordsCommit` messages which point to the same `parentId`, keep all of the potential tree paths until a `RecordsWrite` is made.
+- If receiving multiple `RecordsCommit` messages which point to the same `parentId`, keep all of the potential tree paths until a `RecordsWrite` is made.
-- Many commits could requuire a lot of storage and bandwidth.
+- Many commits could require a lot of storage and bandwidth.
+- Some static methods from the `RecordsWrite` class can be generalized and moved to the `Records` helper class.

+## Discussion Questions
-- Schema/Permissions/Protocol rules are inherated from the `RecordsWrite` parent.
+- Should `published` only be modifiable at the `RecordsWrite` message level?

-## General Questions
+- How will this work with DataStreams?
 - Some properties are required for key derivation for each `RecordsCommit` message are copies from the root `RecordsWrite` message: `schema`, `protocol`, `protocolPath`, `contextId`, `dataFormat`.
   - Should these properties be explicit within the `RecordsCommit` descriptor?
-    - This would allow a bare `UnsigedRecordsCommitMessage` to have all of the info it needs to create the signatures without any need to access any other messages.
+    - This would allow a bare `UnsignedRecordsCommitMessage` to have all of the info it needs to create the signatures without any need to access any other messages.
     - **Although it currently doesn't have any conflict, if this is the route we go we should be careful of `parentId` as it's used differently between the two descriptors(Write and Commit).
-- How will this work with DataStreams?
 - Within the multi-writer `RecordsCommit` context, what responsibilities does the DWN have vs the Web5 SDK vs general application layer logic?
-- Potential For Querying:
-  - `RecordsRead` will still return a `RecordsWrite` as it does today.
-    - If `commitStrategy` is set for the user SHOULD preform a `RecordsQuery` to get a list of the commits which build on top of the `RecordsWrite` parent.
-  - `RecordsQuery` without an additional `method` filter will return both `RecordsWrite` and `RecordsCommit`
-  - Potentially Index and Query Commits given a particular `parentId`?

 ## Examples